All Episodes

 A lot of people are.

-You know, you are you're you're you are sharing and reflecting an attitude that a lot of Americans have, not just conservative women, not just conservatives.
+You know, you are sharing and reflecting an attitude that a lot of Americans have.

-You know, there are a lot of People who are admiring this woman because of the things that you said.
+You know, there are a lot of people who are admiring this woman because of the things that you said.

 She is intact.

-She is secure, and she can take care of herself.
+And she can take care of herself.

 If she's demonstrated anything, it's that she can take care of herself.

-And she's uh she's tough, and she is uh committed.
+And she's tough, and she is committed.

 She's secure and confident in her beliefs and her values.